alterae/choose/README.md

     -V, --version            Print version information
 ```

-## contributing
+## Contributing

-if for some reason you want to make a pull request, feel free. i will probably
-not be adding any more features to this myself
+Pull requests are welcome.
+If you plan on submitting one, make sure to run rustfmt and clippy first, please.

-## license
+## License

-the MIT license (see [LICENSE](LICENSE))
+This program is released under the terms of the MIT license (see [LICENSE](LICENSE)).